- The Working Group: Spotlights

 Eventually, the ADVANCE project will improve our understanding of barriers to large-scale organizational transformation.
 The model organization utilized is a large University and the transformational goal is the development of an institutional culture committed to diversity and equality in employee recruitment, development, retention, and promotion to leadership.
 That knowledge will be translated into more effective, systemic approaches to such change that can be applied in a variety of large-scale organizations be they in the academic, public, or private sector.

-Quote from Dr. Michele Wheatly, ADVANCE Grant PI:
+Quote from Dr. Michele Wheatly, former ADVANCE Grant PI:

 “This ADVANCE proposal was conceived in the Eberly College of Arts and Sciences and was developed in partnership with the College of Engineering and Mineral Resources.
 However the intent is to improve the recruitment, retention and advancement of STEM women wherever they reside in the academy and so we expect the initiative to affect women in Davis, Business and Economics and also in the basic sciences in the Health Science Center.
 The bottom line is that this grant heralds an institution-wide impetus to become a more diverse academic community, a prerequisite for any world class research university.”